ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 ### CSS

-Used to describe the style of our web page.
+CSS is a languages used to describe the style of our web page.

 ### SCSS

 **NOTE:** SCSS is also known as SASS.
-The small difference between them is how their syntax.
-SCSS uses curly braces to define scopes while SASS uses indentations.
+The small difference between them is their syntax - SCSS uses curly braces to define scopes while SASS uses indentations.
 We will be using SCSS.

 SCSS builds on top of CSS to provide cleaner CSS syntax.
 This provides many important benefits that will reduce the size of CSS code and promote reusability.
 At build-time, SCSS will compiled to regular CSS.